tic-top/LoraCSE/README.md

 We are grateful to the contributors of these projects for sharing their knowledge and expertise with the community.

-## Todo
+## Future work
-- Try to use adalora to tune.
+- Learn and use adalora to tune.
 - Try to tune roberta-large with batch size 512 on multigpu.
-- Try to fine-tune debertv3.
+- Try to tune debertv3.
 - Upload the model to Huggingface.